Hero Image

 Admissions Requirements

-For comprehensive information regarding the Social Work programs, visit the Program's Catalog Page.
+For comprehensive information regarding the Social Work programs, visit the pogram's catalog page.

-NOTE: To enter the dual-degree program, students must be admitted to both the Schoo of Social Work and the School of Business.
+NOTE: To enter the dual-degree program, students must be admitted to the School of Social Work and the School of Business.
 Most complete one set of courses at a time, though some overlap is possible depending on scheduling.

 Program Eligibility Admissions Process